-431 Fundamentals of Teaching (Middle and Secondary)
+431 Fundamentals of Teaching (Secondary)

 This is a year-long senior seminar which examines the role of teacher as decision maker, introduces students to strategies to enhance learning in the various content areas, and explores characteristics of an effective teacher such as reflective practice, classroom management, etc. Prerequisites include completion of all content requirements, core college requirements, Teacher Education certification requirements, and a minimum cumulative grade point average of 2.50.
-It is expected that this course will be taken concurrently with ED432 and a Methods course.
-It is only open to seniors pursuing middle/secondary certification.
-There is a required 10 hour practicum is an integral part of this course.